louis-sanna-eki/the-future-of-web-dev-2023/slides.md

 <br/>

-- View contains presentional logic
+- View contains presentational logic
 - It can (and should IMO) contain its own state

 <style>